-Historical data are based on the most recent national inventory submissions reported in AR4 GWPs (Republic of Kazakhstan, 2020).
-The historical emissions time series published in 2020 differs significantly from previous historical emissions sources used before.
-The main differences are in the energy and LULUCF sectors, specifically in forest lands and crop lands emissions for the later.
-The reported 1990 emissions from the energy sector increased by 16 MtCO2e in the most recent historical data, which also affects Kazakhstan’s NDC target (see section ‘NDC and other targets’).
+Historical data are based on the most recent national inventory submissions reported in AR4 GWPs (Republic of Kazakhstan, 2022) .
+The historical emissions time series published in 2022 differs to an extent from the previous historical emissions time series.
+The main differences are in the energy and LULUCF sectors, with total emissions increasing by a range of 14 to 36 MtCO2e between 2004 and 2018.

 NDC and other targets

-The NDC, 2020 and 2050 targets were quantified based on the national inventory submissions (Republic of Kazakhstan, 2020), and information provided in the Fourth Biennial report (Republic of Kazakhstan, 2019a).
-Kazakhstan has an unconditional NDC is an emission reduction of 15% by 2030 and its conditional NDC is an emission reduction of 25% by 2030 (both compared to 1990 emission levels).
+The NDC was quantified based on the latest national inventory submission (Republic of Kazakhstan, 2022) and information provided in the Fourth Biennial Report (Republic of Kazakhstan, 2019).
+Kazakhstan‘s unconditional NDC is an emissions reduction target of 15% by 2030 and its conditional NDC is an emissions reduction target of 25% by 2030 (both compared to 1990 emission levels).
 Since the targets include LULUCF, they were converted to values excluding LULUCF.
-As the historical emissions used in the CAT’s previous assessment (from 2019) differ from this year’s historical emissions (see historical emissions section), there is a difference in the calculated targeted emission levels from the NDC between the two reports.
-Based on calculations from the CAT’s previous assessment, the unconditional NDC equals an emission level of 319 MtCO2e in 2030 (excluding LULUCF).
-Based on the updated historical emissions data, the unconditional NDC (a reduction of 15% compared to 1990 emission levels) equals an emission level of 335 MtCO2e in 2030.
-The conditional NDC of 25% reduction compared to 1990 levels equals an emission level of 296 MtCO2e in 2030 (excluding LULUCF).
+As the historical emissions used in the CAT’s previous assessment (from 2020) slightly differ from this year’s historical emissions (see historical emissions section), there is a difference in the calculated targeted emission levels from the NDC between the two analyses.
+Based on calculations from the CAT’s previous assessment, the unconditional NDC equalled an emissions level of 324 MtCO2e in 2030 (excluding LULUCF).
+Based on the updated historical emissions data, the unconditional NDC (a reduction of 15% compared to 1990 emission levels) equals an emissions level of 331 MtCO2e in 2030.
+The conditional NDC (a 25% reduction compared to 1990 levels) equals an emissions level of 293 MtCO2e in 2030 (excluding LULUCF).

 Current policy projections

-Current policy projections stem from the “with measures” scenario from the fourth Biennial Report (Republic of Kazakhstan, 2019a).
-We used the emissions growth rates from the Kazakh “with measures”-scenario together with the most recent historical emissions data point (2018) as reported in the latest country inventory data to determine current policy projections, not considering the impact of COVID-19.
+Current policy projections stem from the “with measures” scenario from the fourth Biennial Report (Republic of Kazakhstan, 2019).
+We used the emissions growth rates from the “with measures” scenario together with the most recent pre-COVID historical emissions data point (2019) as reported in the latest country inventory data to determine pre-COVID current policy projections.
+We then adjusted these projections to take into consideration the impact of the pandemic (see below) and harmonised the scenario to 2020 reported emissions and our 2021 estimate (see above).

-The written report and the Common Tabular Format (CTF) report on different GDP assumptions, having growth rates of 3.5% and ~4.2% until 2030 respectively (see the section on COVID-19 impact how we addressed this difference).
+The written report and the Common Tabular Format (CTF) report on different GDP assumptions, having growth rates of 3.5% and ~4.2% until 2030 respectively (see the section on COVID-19 impact for how we addressed this difference).
 The “with measures” scenario includes measures and policies to reduce greenhouse gas emissions that have been taken or are planned to be adopted in the near future.
 The majority of these measures possess sufficient certainty to be treated as a current policy scenario in our analysis.
-These include measures to develop the alternative and renewable energy sector in Kazakhstan with aims for total installed capacity of renewables to reach 2,615 MW by 2025, the concept for the development of the fuel and energy complex which aims to put a 1 GW nuclear power plant into operation in 2030, as well as all new or existing processes related to energy efficiency improvements (Republic of Kazakhstan, 2019a).
-Since Kazakhstan relaunched its ETS system in January 2018, the expected mitigation impact is not yet included in the “with measures” scenario.
-The cap is set at a 5% reduction by 2020 below 1990 levels in specific sectors - the power sector and centralised heating, extractive industries and manufacturing and processing industry (International Carbon Action Partnership, 2020).
+These include measures to develop the alternative and renewable energy sector in Kazakhstan with aims for total installed capacity of renewables to reach 2,615 MW by 2025, the concept for the development of the fuel and energy complex which aims to put a 1 GW nuclear power plant into operation in 2030, as well as all new or existing processes related to energy efficiency improvements (Republic of Kazakhstan, 2019).

 Global Warming Potentials